 - Those interested in research, teaching, or policy-making related to disaster and environmental management.

-MA Disaster Management Eligibility
+MA in Disaster Management Eligibility

 The institutes may have different criteria for admission into the master's degree in disaster management.
 Here are some of the basic eligibility criteria followed by most of the institutions for admission into the MA in Disaster Management: